-Before you begin you should look at the quick reference guide that shows all hardware parts (in actual size) along with the corresponding component numbers in the assembly instructions.
+Before you begin you should look at the quick reference guide that shows all hardware parts (in actual size) along with the corresponding key numbers on the assembly instructions.

-To find out the length of a particular bolt, measure its shank (the long, narrow part beneath the head) using the ruler below.
-Refer to the following diagram:
+NOTE: To find out the length of a particular bolt, measure its shank (the long, narrow part beneath the head).
+Refer to the following